 Seal Beach, Calif.

-5.67 grams).
+If the coin is lacking one of the two outer copper-nickel clad layers, then it should weigh less than a normal quarter (approximately 5.67 grams).
 One missing a clad layer might weigh 4.7 grams or so.